George Schodde

-Reverend George Henry Schodde [ Allegheny City, April 15, 1854 - September 15, 1917] was a scholar of coptic language and Old Testament pseudepigrapha.
+George Henry Schodde (April 15, 1854 – September 15, 1917) was a scholar of Coptic language and Old Testament pseudepigrapha.

 He graduated Ph.D (Leipzig 1876) and joined the Lutheran General Council (USA).

 He was Professor at Capital University, Columbus, Ohio.
 He produced a translation of 1 Enoch in 1885.

 Personal life

+Schodde was born in Allegheny City, Pennsylvania.
 His parents were George F. Schodde and Mary Louise Tücke.
 In 1881, he married Mary Dorsch.